 Sophie's research pointed to sleep an unsung hero of mental and physical resilience.
 She spent the next 5 years working on Sleepio, Big Health's award-winning digital sleep improvement programme, first as a research scientist, then UK Innovation Lead.
 She has published research in collaboration with the Sleep and Circadian Neuroscience Institute in Oxford, and international researchers, demonstrating the impacts of better sleep on mental health and performance.

 Sophie became a passionate advocate for the importance of sleep, and evidence-based therapy.
 Sophie was awarded an NHS Innovation Accelerator Fellowship in 2016, and successfully helped to make Sleepio available on the NHS to a fifth of the UK population.
 Sophie has been invited to deliver talks for Tedx and Talks@Google, and regularly features as a sleep expert in national media.

 Sophie now works as an independent Sleep Evangelist.
-When not sleeping, eating, climbing, swimming or windsurfing, she delivers consultancy, keynote conference talks, training workshops and coaching for teams and individuals interested in improving their sleep patterns to boost wellbeing and performance.
+When not sleeping, eating, rowing, climbing, swimming or windsurfing, she provides keynote conference talks, consultancy and coaching for teams and individuals interested in improving their sleep patterns to boost wellbeing and performance.